Photos app can sometimes show blurry images under certain circumstances. Here’s how to fix blurry images in the Photos app on Windows 10.

-That being said, if the Photos app is misbehaving constantly, I recommend you to use IrfanView.
-IrfanView is an awesome open-source and free image viewer for Windows that supports almost all the image formats, including raw images all the while being faster and responsive.
+If the Photos app is constantly misbehaving, I recommend you to use IrfanView.
+IrfanView is an excellent open-source and free image viewer for Windows that supports almost all the image formats, including raw images, all the while being faster and responsive.
 Download IrfanView (32-bit) or IrfanView (64-bit) from Microsoft Store.
 You can also download the regular win32 app from here.

 Hope that helps.